 OpenStack is a fantastic open source cloud computing platform that allows you to create your own scalable infrastructure-as-as-service (IAAS) solution.

 This is a guide of how to install the OpenStack virtual cloud platform on the CentOS7 Operating system.
 It will work on Red Hat (RHEL), SUSE and Ubuntu.
-As CentOS7 is essentially the free version of Red Hat, it also works on Centos.

 I will be using Centos 7 core which is the minimal installation of CentOS.